 In Parallel Inline high availability mode, the SD-WAN appliances are deployed alongside each other, inline with the data path.
 Only one path through the Active appliance is used.
-It is important to note that bypass interface groups are configured to be fail to block and not fail to wire so that you don’t get bridging loops during a failover.
+It is important to note that bypass interface groups are configured to be fail-to-block to avoid bridging loops during a failover.

 The high availability state can be monitored through the inline interface groups, or through a direct connection between the appliances.
 External Tracking can be used to monitor the reachability of the upstream or downstream network infrastructure.
 For example; switch port failure to direct high availability state change, if needed.

 If both active and standby SD-WAN appliances are disabled or fail, a tertiary path can be used directly between the switch and router.
 This path must have a higher spanning tree cost than the SD-WAN paths so that it is not used under normal conditions.
 Failover in parallel inline high availability mode is a quick and nearly hitless, because no physical state change occurs.
 Fall back to the tertiary path is not hitless and can block traffic for 5-30 seconds depending on the spanning tree configuration.
 If there are out of path connections to other WAN Links, both appliances must be connected to them.

 In more complex scenarios, where multiple routers might be using VRRP, non-routable VLANs are recommended to ensure that the LAN side switch and routers are reachable at layer 2.

 In fail-to-wire mode, the SD-WAN appliances are inline in the same data path.
 The bypass interface groups must be in the fail-to-wire mode with the Standby appliance in a passthrough or bypass state.
 A direct connection between the two appliances on a separate port must be configured and used for the high availability interface group.